elektronaut/sugar/README.md

 SUGAR_DB_HOST         | -        | Default: `localhost`
 SUGAR_DB_USERNAME     | -        | Default: `rails`
 SUGAR_DB_PASSWORD     | -        | Default: ``
+S3_BUCKET             | -        | Default: none, set if you want to use S3
+S3_KEY_ID             | -        | Default: none, set if you want to use S3
+S3_SECRET             | -        | Default: none, set if you want to use S3
 SENTRY_DSN            | -        | Default: none, set if you want to use Sentry

 ## Credits